curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "Uh, ok.
 What do you mean. about. that they, uh, believe in things?"

-[make it more like Banks got absorbed into churches and now effectively the same thing, “the past religion”]
+[make it more like Banks got absorbed into churches and now effectively the same thing, “the past religion”] [this part is starting to get preachy, last part is maybe ok, probably not]

 Eli started,

 > "In this church, they believe in the predictive power of data.
 They believe that data from the past can be used to predict data in the future.
 They believe in classifiers and they believe that our brains are spiritual classifiers.
 Classifiers pursue The Minimum Viable Purpose.
 I was once a false messiah who preached it.
-I knew ancient and religious stories are some of the most important datasets.
-I thought I had collected the main one.
-But then I came to understand each one is small and noisy data, so we will only build high-performing classifiers with them when we acknowledge that reality has higher dimensionality than any dataset.
+I knew ancient and religious stories are some of the most important datasets, and I thought I had discovered the most important of all of them.
+But then I came to understand each one is a small and noisy dataset, so we will only build high-performing classifiers with them when we acknowledge that reality has higher dimensionality than any dataset.

-She paused for a moment then asked,
-What do you think is The Minimum Viable Purpose?"
+Dan didn't absorb anything she said.
+She paused for a moment then asked, What do you think is The Minimum Viable Purpose?"

 Dan looked up-left as he searched his visual memory,